Free Materials For Teachers

 Similarly, if you think of a clever way to use the clip art, matching cards, and other building block resources, or create extension activities to go with a set you find here, post a comment on that, too.
 Let people know if they can contact you to get a copy.
 I can host some of these for you, too.

-Post Your Suggestions And Requests
+Also Post Your Suggestions And Requests

 Please, No Spam!

-One last thing: Believe it or not, there are people out there so bored that they use the comment spaces on sites like this to post gibberish or inappropriate stuff, usually called spam.
-There’s a really good spam filter on this site.
-Plus, every comment is held until I check it, so spam isn’t going to appear in the comments online.
-So go find something more interesting to do than post spam here.
+Go find something more interesting to do than post spam here.
 In fact, try thinking of a real suggestion for an activity, or let me know about a link that would interest students.
-Takes more brains than posting spam, for sure!
+That takes more brains than posting spam, for sure!

 –Ann